fnl/medic/README.rst

 Version History
 ===============

-2.0.2
+2.1.0
+  - pruned title and copyright from Section and added source PK attribute
+  - new Abstract entity with copyright (Section with name "Copyright")
+  - moved title (Section with name "Title") to Medline
+  - renamed Medline (records) to Citation (citations) 2.0.2
   - made the use of ``--pmid-lists`` for ``delete`` and ``write`` implicit
   - added instructions to bootstrap the tables in a PostgreSQL DB